atippe/aki-project/experiments/experiment_10/README.md

 This experiment adds multi-step prediction to the LSTM architecture from Experiment 9.
 The goal is to evaluate the model's performance in predicting multiple future timesteps and assess its ability to capture longer-term price trends.
 It predicts 5 future timesteps (5 days ahead) based on the last 60 days of daily data.

+## Conclusion

+- The models showed significantly different performance between BTC and ETH predictions:
+  - BTC model demonstrated moderate to poor performance with R² ranging from -0.19 to 0.23
+  - ETH model showed exceptional performance with R² ranging from 0.80 to 0.94

+- Error rates varied substantially between assets:
+  - BTC showed high error rates with MAPE ranging from 22.56% to 29.79%
+  - ETH achieved remarkably low error rates with MAPE ranging from 4.58% to 7.57%

+- The multi-step prediction architecture showed:
+  - Consistently strong performance for ETH across all prediction horizons
+  - Declining accuracy for BTC with longer prediction horizons
+  - Clear disparity in model effectiveness between the two cryptocurrencies
+  - Better performance in shorter prediction horizons (t+1, t+2) compared to longer ones (t+4, t+5)

 ## Dataset
 - Source:
   - [ETH/USD Data](https://www.kaggle.com/datasets/imranbukhari/comprehensive-ethusd-1m-data)